As humans, we need recognition.

 Whether you’re considering sending simple thank you cards or presenting elaborate awards, the fact remains that recognition makes employees feel valued and inspires them to perform better at work.
 When those real, human needs are met, recognition can have real business value and impact on your bottom line.

 But where do you start?
-What kind of recognition program should you implement?
+What kind of recognition program or software should you implement?
 First, you should take a look at what your recognition program goals are.
 Next, we have a list of considerations you should be thinking about as you build a recognition-rich company culture.

 What are your organization’s recognition needs?